pwr-Solaar/Solaar/docs/index.md

 ---

-**Solaar** is a Linux manager for many Logitech keyboards, mice, and trackpads that connect wirelessly to a USB [Unifying][unifying], Bolt, Lightspeed, or Nano receiver, connect directly via a USB cable, or connect via Bluetooth.
+**Solaar** is a Linux manager for many Logitech keyboards, mice, and trackpads that connect wirelessly to a USB [Unifying][unifying], Bolt, Lightspeed, or Nano receiver;
+connect directly via a USB cable; or connect via Bluetooth.
 Solaar does not work with peripherals from other companies.

 Documentation here is for the current version of Solaar.